Part 2 - Medium Term Financial Strategy (MTFS)

 The key influences in formulating the update to the financial strategy are:

-The Council reviews its finances over a longer term period for major development plans, the vehicle replacement programme, the core and major asset maintenance plan, long term borrowing decisions and individual business case decisions.
+The Council reviews its finances over a longer financial period for major development plans, the vehicle replacement programme, the core and major asset maintenance plan, long-term investment and borrowing decisions and individual business case decisions.

 The financial strategy is supported by a number of monitoring procedures to ensure the basis for formulating estimates are up to date and reflect all current factors such as changes in levels of fees and charges, increases in costs etc.